 1 Baking sheet pan

-4 Bowls - I used 3 different styles of bowl to give the board a dynamic aesthetic
+4 Bowls - I used 3 different styles of bowls, my two olive bowls were the same, but the different styles gives the board a dynamic aesthetic

 2 Fresh fruits - I used grapes and blueberries